elasticlabs/awesome-gis/README.md

 **Data download services**
   - [ASTER GDEM](https://gdemdl.aster.jspacesystems.or.jp/) or [From NASA](https://search.earthdata.nasa.gov/search/) - fantastic worldwide DEM jointly built in partnership between the NASA and Japan METI.
   - [BBBike OSM Extracts](https://extract.bbbike.org/) - Extract specific areas of OSM data in common formats (Shapefile, PBF, OSM XML, GeoJSON, etc.)
+  - [EOS Land Viewer](https://eos.com/lv/) - LandViewer allows the non-expert users to select a geographic area of interest for analysis, an earth observation data type, and then apply on-the-fly imagery analytics.
-  - [NASA earthe data](https://search.earthdata.nasa.gov/search/) - A very HUGE directory of awesome geographic data.
+  - [NASA earth data](https://search.earthdata.nasa.gov/search/) - A very HUGE directory of awesome geographic data.
 You must know by advance what you're looking at.
   - [GEBCO Gridded Bathymetry Data](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) - The GEBCO_2020 grid is a global terrain model for ocean and land at 15 arc-second intervals.
   - [Geo Maps](https://github.com/simonepri/geo-maps) - High Quality GeoJSON maps programmatically generated.
   - [Geofabrik](http://download.geofabrik.de/) - This server has data extracts from the OpenStreetMap project which are normally updated every day.
 Select your continent and then your country of interest from the list, and enjoy hight quality localized extracts for your apps!